 Data flagging with viewer

 This tutorial illustrates how to use viewer to flag poor quality data.
-It will use the continuum dataset AU079 from the VLA archive; this dataset is also used in the Imaging Flanking Fields and Data flagging with casaplotms tutorials.
+It will use the continuum dataset AU079 from the VLA archive; download all of the files in the resulting search; this dataset is also used in the Data flagging with casaplotms tutorial.

 Loading the Measurement Set into Viewer